cybercom-finland/vagrant-deltacloud-provider/README.md

 ## Custom commands

-Custom commands are provided for DeltaCloud.
+Custom commands are provided for Deltacloud.
 Type `vagrant deltacloud` to show available commands.

 ```